Is it just me, or does the following quote horrify you?

 In other words, it takes two to tango.
 Or in this case, five.

-Come On, Carrie, That’s a Bunch of BS
+Come On, Carrie, That’s Crazy

 Before you accuse me of making excuses for a person’s obesity, please know that I do understand it ultimately comes down to individual behavior.
 But arguing about that gets us nowhere.
 The fact is, many people choose not to or are unable to change their behaviors, and it’s easier to understand why when one considers this nesting doll model: